What does RIDDLE&CODE do?

 Please visit the following section of the website for use cases here.

 You refer to Half Bean, Full Bean, Armulino and Smart Tag on your website.
-Are all of these different products?
+Are these different products?

 At the heart of our technology is the cryptographic chip, which contains a private key stored 'off the bus', i.e. on the chip itself.
 Half Bean, Full Bean, Armulino and Smart Tag are all different versions of the same chip, differentiating by a form factor.